tomasaltilio/Food_Detective/README.md

 ## General Info

 This project was made to present as the Final Project of the LeWagon's DataScience Bootcamp (Batch 561).
-The purpose of this project remains on bringing together all the components learnt during the bootcamp on a real open-ended problem in teams.
+Its purpose remains on bringing together all the components learnt during the bootcamp on a real open-ended problem.

 Did you ever wanted to check how healthy is the food you are about to eat?

 Did you quickly resign on the idea after realizing it takes a lot of time?

 This is what we asked ourselves, and we came up with this idea!